Local code of corporate governance 2020/2021

 Statutory Officers Group

 CIPFA has issued its Statement on the Role of the Chief Financial Officer in Local Government (2016).
 The Statement draws heavily on the Statement on the Role of the CFO in Public Service Organisations and applies the principles and roles set out in that document to local government.
 It sets out five principles that define the core activities and behaviours that belong specifically to the role of the CFO and the governance requirements needed to support them.
-The CFO within the authority is the Director of Resources and s.151 Officer.
+The CFO within the authority is the Executive Director of Resources and s.151 Officer.

 Directorate Management Teams (DMTs), Service Meetings and 121 Meetings